-Protecting biological and cultural diversity and ecosystem services and benefits High Strengthening resilience to natural hazards and climate change High Contributing to inclusion and equity Some Enhancing quality of life and well-being Limited Respecting, protecting and promoting human rights Limited Respecting, consulting and involving indigenous peoples and local communities High Achieving gender equality Limited Ensuring growth, employment, income and livelihoods Some Promoting economic investment and quality tourism Some Strengthening capacity-building, innovation and local entrepreneurship Some Ensuring conflict prevention Not applicable Protecting heritage during conflict Not applicable Promoting conflict resolution Not applicable

-Contributing to post-conflict recovery Not applicable

-Other(s) Not applicable

-If 'Other' applies, please specify
+Protecting biological and cultural diversity and ecosystem services and benefits High Strengthening resilience to natural hazards and climate change Limited Contributing to inclusion and equity High

+Enhancing quality of life and well-being Some Respecting, protecting and promoting human rights Not applicable Respecting, consulting and involving indigenous peoples and local communities High Achieving gender equality Not applicable Ensuring growth, employment, income and livelihoods Some Promoting economic investment and quality tourism High Strengthening capacity-building, innovation and local entrepreneurship High Ensuring conflict prevention Some Protecting heritage during conflict Not applicable Promoting conflict resolution Not applicable Contributing to post-conflict recovery Not applicable Other(s) Not applicable If 'Other' applies, please specify
-4.5 - Please provide any additional comments and/or recommendations related to the nomination of properties (questions 4.1 to 4.4).
-Nil.

-5. General Policy Development

-5.1.
-Principal pieces of national cultural and/or natural heritage legislation

-5.1.1 - Principal pieces of national legislation for the protection, conservation and presentation of the State Party's cultural and/or natural heritage
+- 4.5 Please provide any additional comments and/or recommendations related to the nomination of properties (questions 4.1 to 4.4). - 5.
+General Policy Development - 5.1.
+Principal pieces of national cultural and/or natural heritage legislation - 5.1.1 Principal pieces of national legislation for the protection, conservation and presentation of the State Party's cultural and/or natural heritage